T-Ginger-J/SOFE3700UFinal/README.md

 copy past the below sql code and press the 'go' button to make the table.

-UPDATE table user (
+ALTER table user (
-UserID INT(11) NOT NULL AUTO_INCREMENT,
-pwd VARCHAR(255) NOT NULL,
+MODIFY COLUMN UserID INT(11) NOT NULL AUTO_INCREMENT, ADD pwd VARCHAR(255) NOT NULL,
-created_at DATETIME NOT NULL DEFAULT CURRENT_TIME
+ADD created_at DATETIME NOT NULL DEFAULT CURRENT_TIME );
-);

-UPDATE table itinerary (
+ALTER table itinerary (
-Itinerary INT(11) NOT NULL, AUTO_INCREMENT
+MODIFY COLUMN Itinerary INT(11) NOT NULL, AUTO_INCREMENT, ADD Country VARCHAR(255)
 );

 code should be working now i think... too tired to check if instructions are clear.